DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 randomness -- in our case, the OQRNG-device.

-To summarize the theoretical working of Toeplitz extraction (as explained by Chouhan et al. [@toeplitz-desc]), the sampled raw bit matrix ($T$) are multiplied with a pre-determined seed matrix ($K$).
+To summarize the theoretical working of Toeplitz extraction (as explained by Chouhan et al. [@toeplitz-desc]), the sampled raw bit matrix ($T$) is multiplied with a pre-determined seed matrix ($K$).
 The size of the seed is directly dependent on the size of the sampled data, and can be fixed or continually re-sampled as needed.
 To ensure high levels of entropy, our intuition is that re-sampling the seed from the OQRNG-device continually is prudent.
 The sample and seed with then be processed with matrix multiplication to remove deterministic patterns, and produce a bitstring that results in our randomly generated number.
 An example of how this extraction works can be seen below.

 $$
 T =